projecttacoma/docker-deqm-test-client/README.md

 -d @connectathon/fhir3/resources/valuesets/valuesets-EXM165_FHIR3-8.5.000.json
 ```

-5. Add the new image to the artifacts repository.
-Note that this one uses tag
+5. Commit the changes and add the new image to the artifacts repository.
+Note
-   0.1.0, which should be different for future iterations.
+   that this one uses tag 0.1.1, which should be different for future
+   iterations.

 ```
 docker login artifacts.mitre.org:8200
 (Enter Username/Password)

+docker commit <CONTAINER_ID> # outputs IMAGE_ID

-docker tag contentgroup/cqf-ruler artifacts.mitre.org:8200/cqf-ruler-preloaded:0.1.0
+docker tag <IMAGE_ID> artifacts.mitre.org:8200/cqf-ruler-preloaded:0.1.1

 docker push artifacts.mitre.org:8200/cqf-ruler-preloaded
 ```